apache/mxnet/tools/staticbuild/README.md

 tools/staticbuild/build.sh cpu
 ```

-This would build the mxnet package based on MKLDNN.
+This would build the mxnet package based on MKL-DNN.

 To use CMake to build the `libmxnet.so` instead of the deprecated Makefile based
 build logic, set the `CMAKE_STATICBUILD` environment variable.
 For example